25. OF Michael Conforto

 1. SP/DH Shohei Ohtani

 Shohei Ohtani is perhaps the greatest free agent in MLB history.
 The two-way superstar has dominated baseball over the last three seasons, and is arguably the game’s most talented player since Barry Bonds.
 Of course, every team in the league would be in on Ohtani if all things were equal.
 But, we are talking about potentially the largest contract in league history.
-Only a few franchises are capable of paying that tab.
-The Angels will try to convince him to return, but if Ohtani is serious about playing playoff baseball he’ll take the trip up the 405 freeway to Chavez Ravine.
-It’s essentially the worst kept secret in the league — Ohtani will be a Dodger.
+Though, a few dollars could be taken off the top knowing that Ohtani will not pitch in 2024 following elbow surgery.
+He will only be used as a hitter next season.

 Prediction: Ohtani signs with the Los Angeles Dodgers